bilal-amjad-dev/aws-repository/13-aws-projects/01-two-tier-architecture.md

 - NAT Gateway (2 total): One in each public subnet

+(here don't forgett:
+- attachment of igw and vpc
+- association of implied router and subnet
+- add route 0.0.0.0/0:InternetGW)

 The author of the blog post created only one EC2 instance and placed it in a single public subnet.
 This is a common approach for a **simple demonstration or a non-critical development environment**, but it's not the best practice for a production website.